HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_application_state.md

 In the case of DTR, the SMART on FHIR application may be launched from a number of locations.
 A likely scenario is that the DTR conformant SMART on FHIR application will be hosted by a payer IT system.

-The DTR process may send information back to the host it was launched from in order to save application state.
+The DTR process may send information back to the host it was launched from or send the information on another server (e.g. payer server) in order to save application state.
 As mentioned in the previous section, the services and formats used to communicate state information are outside the scope of this IG.

 ### Requesting User Identity
 To persist application state, the DTR process will need to know who is currently using the application.
 SMART on FHIR provides methods for the application to obtain this information.